 Keep scuffing the soles till you can feel a little roughness on their surfaces.
 A little is enough.
 You will certainly notice a difference when you walk around tomorrow!

-Pro tip: Use a sand-paper, it also works very well!
+Pro tip: Use a sand-paper!

 2. Using traction spray or hairspray

 It is good that not only you and I realise the slip problems.
 It is exactly the reason why some manufacturers offer traction sprays specially for shoes.

 Shoe Adhesive Sprays greatly help out!
 They just work, as clearly stated, on “All Indoor and Outdoor surfaces” but not on ice, remember!
 I tested them myself and, yes, they worked perfectly in restaurants (without icy surfaces).

 You can easily grab them from Accessories Section in many shoe stores.
 Or, if you prefer something which has been tested and guaranteed that they work (by ME), you can buy one Shoe Grip Adhesive Spray from Amazon.

 Do you bring your hairspray?
 Yes?
 There you go.
 Use it.
 It helps momentarily.

 Spray a good amount on the soles like I was doing above.

 Make sure that you don’t use a coloured spray or your shoes may end up looking weird with unmatched colours.